-The Corporation will employ all reasonable efforts to protect the privacy rights of the Complainant, the Respondent(s) (that is the individual(s) against whom the complaint is filed) Respondent, and the witnesses to the extent possible, consistent with the Corporation's legal obligations to investigate, to take appropriate action, and comply with any discovery or disclosure obligations.
+The Corporation will shall employ all reasonable efforts to protect the rights of the Complainant, the Respondent, and the witnesses to the extent possible, consistent with the Corporation's legal obligations to investigate, take appropriate action, and comply with any discovery or disclosure obligations.

 All records generated under the terms of this policy shall be maintained as confidential to the extent permitted by law.
 Confidentiality, however, cannot be guaranteed.
-Additionally, the Respondent must be provided the Complainant's identity.
+Additionally, the Respondent must shall be provided the Complainant's identity.